Skip to main content

 Over-ear headphones

-More oversized earcups not only mean larger drivers but also better isolation.
-The latter ensures a more pronounced deep bass response.
+Bigger earcups not only mean larger drivers but also better noise isolation.
+The latter ensures a stronger and deeper bass response.

-Also, the sound from over-ear headphones sounds more prominent and more realistic, especially in open-back models.
-No wonder they’re the closest alternative to room speakers.
+Also, the sound from over-ear headphones sounds more spacious and thus realistic (especially open-back models).
+For this reason, they’re the closest alternative to room speakers.

 On-ear

-The earcup size matters when it comes to sound perception.
-On-ears don’t offer the best noise isolation, which is essential for achieving full bass response.
+The size matters.
+The earcup size impacts sound perception.
+On-ear headphones don’t offer the best noise isolation, which is essential for rich bass response.

 Grado Labs SR125e wired headphones